mpalmer/brown/README.md

 a new minute.

-### Thread-safe memos

-There are some classes which are themselves thread-safe -- usually because the class author has gone to some trouble to provide zer own, more fine-grained, locking on the data within the object.
-If you are *quite sure* you have such a thread-safe object to memoise, you can use {Brown::Agent::ClassMethods.safe_memo} for that purpose:

-    class SafeMemoUser < Brown::Agent
-      safe_memo(:foo) { ThreadSafeFoo.new }
-    end

-The benefit of this form of memos is that you don't have to access them in a
-block:

-    class SafeMemoUser < Brown::Agent
-      safe_memo(:foo) { ThreadSafeFoo.new }

-      every(10) do
-        foo.frob
-      end
-    end

-Like regular memos, you cannot reassign a thread-safe memo to another
-object:

-    class SafeMemoUser < Brown::Agent
-      safe_memo(:foo) { ThreadSafeFoo.new }

-      every(10) do
-        # This will explode with a NameError
-        foo = ThreadSafeFoo.new
-      end
-    end

 ## AMQP publishing / consumption

 Since message-based communication is a common pattern amongst cooperating groups of agents, Brown comes with some helpers to make using AMQP painless.
+To use these helpers, your agent class must `include Brown::Agent::AMQP`.

+### Publishing Messages

-Firstly, to publish a message, you need to declare a publisher, and then use it somewhere.
+To publish a message, you need to declare a publisher, and then use it somewhere.
 To declare a publisher, you use the `amqp_publisher` method:

     class AmqpPublishingAgent < Brown::Agent
+      include Brown::Agent::AMQP

       amqp_publisher :foo
     end

 There are a number of options you can add to this call, to set the AMQP server URL, change the way that the AMQP exchange is declared, and a few other things.
-For all the details on those, see the API docs for {Brown::Agent.amqp_publisher}.
+For all the details on those, see the API docs for {Brown::Agent::AMQP.amqp_publisher}.

-Once you have declared a publisher, you can send messages through it:
+Once you have declared a publisher, you get a method named after the publisher, which you can send messages through:

     class AmqpPublishingAgent < Brown::Agent
+      include Brown::Agent::AMQP

       amqp_publisher :foo, exchange_name: :foo, exchange_type: :fanout

       every 5 do